tonyzhao-jt/vllm-PQ/docs/source/quantization/bitblas.rst

 BitBLAS
 ==================

-vLLM now supports `BitBLAS <https://github.com/microsoft/BitBLAS>`_ for more efficient and flexiable model inference.
+vLLM now supports `BitBLAS <https://github.com/microsoft/BitBLAS>`_ for more efficient and flexible model inference.
 Compared to other quantizate frameworks, BitBLAS provides more precision combinations.

 Below are the steps to utilize BitsAndBytes with vLLM.